Som-Energia/somenergia-tomatic/README.md

 ### Callerid API for PBX callback

 Tomatic can auto update the search of the current incomming call.
-You must program your PBX AGI scripts to send a requrest to the API.
+You must program your PBX AGI scripts to send a request to the API.

 For example, with curl, if the person with the extension 101 is going to receive a call from 555441234: